markusfisch/web-game-from-scratch-talk/talk.md

 ### Prerender

-Draw frequently used elements in a Canvas element and draw this with ctx.drawImage( sprite, x, y ).
+Draw frequently used elements in a Canvas element and draw this with

+	ctx.drawImage( sprite, x | 0, y | 0 ).

 Working with (rastered) images is always the fastest way to draw.

 ### Don't scale or rotate in the hot path

 Scaling and rotating are expensive operations in Canvas.
-It's better to prerender necessary assets and just draw those.
+It's better to prerender those transformations and simply use those images.

 ### Keep it simple!

 IIFE ([Immediately-Invoked Function Expression](http://benalman.com/news/2010/11/immediately-invoked-function-expression)) doesn't make much sense on a single page game.

 Don't overcomplicate things.
 Try not to use OO.
 For a small, simple game, it's just not worth the overhead.

+As everybody knows, keeping things simple is the key to good software and a time constraint competition is not an exception.

 ### Texture atlas

 Use a texture atlas, also known as a sprite sheet, to manage game assets.
-It's smaller, faster and chances are you want to resize the assets anyway so ctx.drawImage( src, sx, sy, sw, sh, dst, dx, dy, dw, dh ) is a perfect fit.
+It's smaller, faster and chances are you want to resize the assets anyway because

+	ctx.drawImage( src, sx, sy, sw, sh, dst, dx, dy, dw, dh )

+is a perfect fit.

 Also, when you intend to work with WebGL some day, it's probably a good idea to get used to the idea of a texture atlas.